Your Perfect Wedding Dance: How Many Lessons Do You Need?

 - 5 min read

 It's the question almost every couple asks when they first get in touch.
-Sometimes it comes with an edge of anxiety.
-Sometimes it's asked very quickly, as if you already know the answer isn't what you're hoping for.
+Sometimes, it comes with an edge of anxiety.
+Other times, it's asked quickly, as if they already know the answer isn't what they're hoping for.

 The honest answer: it depends.
-But it's almost certainly fewer lessons than you're imagining — and the process is significantly more enjoyable than most people expect.
+However, it's almost certainly fewer lessons than you're imagining.
+The process is significantly more enjoyable than most people expect.

 Before any numbers make sense, it's worth naming the variables — because they matter more than anything else.

-Your starting point.
 Have either of you danced socially before, even occasionally?
 Or is this genuinely from scratch for both of you?
-The gap between "we've never danced" and "one of us moves reasonably well" makes a meaningful difference to how quickly things come together.
+The gap between "we've never danced" and "one of us moves reasonably well" makes a meaningful difference in how quickly things come together.

-Six to eight lessons is a realistic range for a clean, confident first dance when neither of you has done this before.
+Six to eight lessons is a realistic range for a clean, confident first dance when neither of you has danced before.

-In those sessions, you'll go from complete beginners to a couple who moves together naturally, knows what's happening at every point in the song, and can hold their shape in front of a room without freezing.
+In those sessions, you'll go from complete beginners to a couple who moves together naturally.
+You'll know what's happening at every point in the song and can hold your shape in front of a room without freezing.

-The first one or two sessions are usually the most surprising — because what feels hardest isn't learning steps, it's learning to be connected.
+The first one or two sessions are usually the most surprising.
+What feels hardest isn't learning steps; it's learning to be connected.
 Two people independently trying to remember choreography look exactly like that.
-A couple who has learned to actually move together looks completely different, even with simpler footwork.
+A couple who has learned to move together looks completely different, even with simpler footwork.

 Sessions three and four build the core choreography for your specific song.
-Five and six run it end to end, work on transitions, and smooth the rough edges.
-Sessions seven to eight — if you need them — are about polish, confidence under pressure, and ideally one rehearsal in the dress and shoes you'll actually wear.
+Sessions five and six run it end to end, work on transitions, and smooth the rough edges.
+If you need them, sessions seven and eight focus on polish, confidence under pressure, and ideally one rehearsal in the dress and shoes you'll actually wear.

 Four to six lessons is typically enough for solid, polished choreography.

-The dynamic here can be tricky, and it's worth naming directly: the more experienced partner often leads too strongly, which leaves the less experienced person feeling stiff, reactive, and disconnected.
+The dynamic here can be tricky, and it's worth naming directly: the more experienced partner often leads too strongly.
+This can leave the less experienced person feeling stiff, reactive, and disconnected.
 A good instructor catches this early.
 The work in these sessions is as much about the partnership as about the steps.

-With some coordination already on one side, sessions tend to move faster and there's more room to add character, style, and moments that photograph well.
+With some coordination already on one side, sessions tend to move faster.
+There's more room to add character, style, and moments that photograph well.

 Eight to fifteen lessons, with choreography built specifically around your song, your personalities, and the moment you want to create.